marigold-dev/training-nft-4/README.md

 - you have unlimited NFT collections
 - you have unlimited quantity of items in each collection

-To resume, you are producting any quantity of wine bottles on n collections
+To resume, you are producing any quantity of wine bottles on `n` collections

 # :arrow_forward: Go forward